Italy national rugby union team: Strip

-Italy traditionally plays in blue jerseys, white shorts and blue stockings at home.
+Italy traditionally plays in 'Savoy blue' jerseys, white shorts and Savoy blue stockings at home. although the team have also used an all 'Savoy blue' kit in some seasons, or dark blue shorts.
 Its away uniform consists of a uniform with the inverted colours.
 Both uniforms have on the chest the Scudetto, although until the 1990s the non-test Italian teams had the coat of arms of the Maritime republics on the jersey.
+Both uniforms commonly have some trim in the colours of the nations flag, green, white and red.